The Brightest Tactical flashlights

 ChargingOnboard USB-C

 Like any other high-power flashlight, the Nitecore TM9K Tac produces heat like no other.
-Turbo mode is only available with Momentary On.
-This means that Turbo is only available when pressing the switch.
+Turbo mode is only available with Momentary On, which means that Turbo is only available when pressing the switch.
 Keep this in mind when you look for your next high-power tactical flashlight.
-Within 10 seconds it drops from 11,500 lumens down below 4,000 lumens.
+Within 10 seconds, it drops from 11,500 lumens to below 4,000 lumens.
 A USB-C cable is included in the package, but no USB charger.
 Also, the built-in battery is not user-replaceable.

 Nitecore is a big brand and has lots of experience with high-power flashlights, so if you want to have a little more confidence in quality control and warranty, consider this one!